huntlabs/hunt-web/README.md

 # hunt-web

-Some simple modules for web based on Hunt-HTTP.
+Some simple helper modules for web development based on Hunt-HTTP.